wmcbrine/MultiMail/README.md

 ------------------

-MultiMail is an offline mail packet reader for Unix/Linux, MS-DOS, OS/2, Windows, Mac OS X, and other systems, using a curses-based interface.
+MultiMail is an offline mail packet reader for Unix/Linux, MS-DOS, OS/2, Windows, macOS, and other systems, using a curses-based interface.
 It supports the Blue Wave, QWK, OMEN, SOUP and OPX formats.

 MultiMail is free, open source software, distributed under the GNU